Paddle Billing

 1. We create a variable called billingCycle and set this to year.
 This is the billing cycle that we'd like to show when customers first visit our page.

-2. We check to see if cycle is month or year, then set a variable called itemsList to either monthItems or yearItems.
+2. We check to see if cycle is month, then set a variable called itemsList to either monthItems or yearItems.
 We also set a variable called billingCycle to the value of cycle for later.

 3. We define a variable called request.
 This is what we're going to send to Paddle.js.
 It includes an object with an items key.
 The format of our request should match the request body for the pricing preview operation in the Paddle API, except with camelCase names for fields.